 And even just a bit more than a year ago, the place of the old olympic stadium wasn’t much more of a “great void”:

 – From the great void to the big lesson…

 However, in the meantime things are moving at the old/new construction site.
 Preparatory work for the erection of the new Olympic Stadium for the summer games of 2020 has reached a point, that changes in the terrain become visible to the bare eye – and it all happens in a fairly short period of time.
-Have a closer look (click to enlarge) at the two panoramic views below, captured in March 2017 and April 2017 – and compare them with the panorama see above, captured in January 2017!
+Have a closer look (click to enlarge) at the panoramic views below, captured since March 2017 – and compare them with the panorama see above, captured in January 2017!

 Let’s be surprised how the new stadium will develop over the next two years!